A Million Dreams: Covers

 The Fron Male Voice Choir covered the song on their album Voices of the Valley Echoes, released in February 2020.

 American singer Christina Aguilera covered the song during her performance at the Expo 2020 closing ceremony on March 31, 2022, in Dubai.
 Aguilera later performed the song again at the VinFuture Prize award ceremony on December 20, 2022, in Hanoi, Vietnam.
 In 2025, American singer Loren Allred, who recorded a demo version, released a duet cover of the song, featuring Filipino singer Regine Velasquez.

+Emma Kok covered the song during her "Never Lose Hope" theater tour in 2026.